 Find workshop materials from the January, 2016 workshop on information literacy for faculty instruction.
 Includes the information literacy VALUE rubric, research on information literacy outcomes among undergraduate students, and sample assignments.

-This guide provides information about resources that may be used by faculty members in place of commercial textbooks, to help students manage the cost of college by using online resources (textbooks, journal articles, etc.) that are free and open.
+This guide provides information about resources that may be used by faculty members in place of, or in addition to, commercial textbooks, to help students manage the cost of college by using online resources (textbooks, journal articles, etc.) that are free and open.

 See this guide for various film options that the Library provides access to, including streaming videos through Films on Demand and Kanopy, and films on DVD available in URSUS.
 You may find additional films in SWANK Digital Campus, a selection of box office hits permitted for public performance in non-theatrical markets.

 Not finding what you're looking for on the Fogler website?
 Browse this A-Z list or search for information of interest.
 If you still don't find what you need, your subject librarian will be happy to assist.